MykolaSainiuk/pysaka/README.md

 - <b>it does not affect performance of the main process</b>

-  - bcz logs are important but less than business logic
+  - bcz logs are important but less important than business logic

 ## How to install?